 I have found that it is so much easier to keep track of student writing when they have a dedicated writing journal.
 A simple spiral or composition notebook used only for writing is the easiest way to do this.
 Every few weeks, you can pick up the journals from one class at a time for grading.
 An easy grading idea is explained below!

 For years, we wrote twice a week in class.
-While there were times where we used graphic organizers to plan out our content, I prefer informal journal writing to help increase overall fluency.
+While there were times where we used graphic organizers to plan out our content, I prefer informal journal writing in French to help increase overall fluency.
 Here’s what I did:

-At the beginning of the year, we started out with a goal to write for five minutes, and the only requirement I had was that they were not to stop writing for the entire time.
+At the beginning of the year, we started out with a goal to write for five minutes, and the only requirement I had was that they were not to stop writing in French for the entire time.
 I usually started with simple prompts where they could tell a short story or write a description of someone or something.
 A few easy starters are “Qu’est-ce que tu as fait pendant le week-end?” or “Décris ton/ta meilleur(e) ami(e).”

 For most students, these questions will not be difficult, and they will be able to easily write for five minutes.
 However, some students would always tell me they had nothing else to say.
 For basic story-writing, it can be helpful to write a few hints on the board to prompt them.